wearehanno/action-semantic-release/README.md

 To make use of the action on a Hanno project, you'll want to make the following changes to your source project:

-### Adjust your package configuration
+### Adjust your `package.json` configuration

-This determines which files will be included in the package:
+If you want to produce a GitHub package as part of the release, you also need to specify in which files to include:

 ```
 {